SoundaryaA3098/demo-Fabcar_25-12/README.md

 # demo-Fabcar_sdk
-# It is an sdk repository
+# It is sdk repository